Rathfarnham: Nutgrove Avenue

 A short distance past the church is Nutgrove Avenue, widened and extended during the 1960s to link up with Churchtown.

-The old quiet tree-shaded avenue has been completely swept away, along with the narrow lanes, a cramped passage bounded on both sides by towering walls and full of right-angled bends, which wended its crooked course between Loreto Convent cemetery and the garden of Nutgrove House.
-A massive gateway stood at the entrance to this avenue until about 1911, which bore the inscription Nutgrove School Established 1802.
-In 1839 the school was under the supervision of Mr Philip Jones, who continued to hold the post of principal until 1866 when the position was held by Mrs Anne Jones.
-In 1876 the school closed down and the house was occupied as a private residence by various tenants becoming the parish council headquarters.
-The new avenue was laid through the former school grounds and the house, shorn of its ornamental gardens, stood with its front against the footpath.
-At some time the house had been disfigured with a rather unsightly concrete porch and the old brickwork covered with cement plaster, concealing the fact that this was a very interesting eighteenth-century building containing fine stairs and coved ceilings with good plaster decoration.
-Unfortunately, the house fell into very bad repair and eventually was demolished.
-Weston St John Joyce, in his Neighbourhood of Dublin, states that this house was at one time the dower house of Rathfarnham Castle but in this, he is almost certainly mistaken, as Frizell's map of 1779 shows that it was outside the estate.
-It is possible that he confused it with the other old house on the opposite side of the avenue which was formerly named Ely Cottage, later altered to Ely Lodge, and which was shown to be within the boundary of the estate.
-This house was in very bad repair but has recently been restored.
+The previous tree-shaded Nutgrove Avenue, along with the adjoining narrow lanes and passages, was replaced.
+The former avenue was described by local historian Patrick Healy as having wound a "crooked course between Loreto Convent cemetery and the garden of Nutgrove House".
+A large gateway, which bore the inscription "Nutgrove School Established 1802", stood at the entrance to the avenue until c.
+1911.
+The Nutgrove School closed in 1876 and the house became a private residence and was later used as the parish council headquarters.

+The new Nutgrove Avenue was laid through the former school grounds and the house stood with its front against the footpath.
+The house, an eighteenth-century building containing a "fine stairs and coved ceilings with good plaster decoration", fell into disrepair and was demolished.

+Weston St John Joyce, in his Neighbourhood of Dublin (1912), states that this house was at one time the dower house of Rathfarnham Castle.
+However Healy (2005) suggests that "in this he [Joyce] is almost certainly mistaken, as [Richard] Frizell's map of 1779 shows that it was outside the estate".
+Healy (2005) further suggests that Joyce may have confused the house with Ely Cottage, also known as Ely Lodge, which was on the opposite side of the avenue and shown on maps to be within the boundary of the estate.